Womens-Directory/womens-directory/README.md

 # Deployment

-This app is deployed by the WD team, as a DigitalOcean app.
-See docs for Digital Ocean https://docs.digitalocean.com/products/app-platform/
+This app is owned by the Women's Directory team in DigitalOcean.
+It is deployed as a [DigitalOcean App](https://docs.digitalocean.com/products/app-platform).

+Commits that land in the `main` branch are automatically deployed to production.
+The DigitalOcean App Platform watches for these commits.
+It builds a new image using [Buildpack](https://docs.digitalocean.com/products/app-platform/concepts/buildpack/).
+It starts a new container from this image which replaces the previous WD container.

+If you land code that includes database migrations, you must run them manually in the DigitalOcean console.
+After the new instance is live in production, go to the App's [console](https://docs.digitalocean.com/products/app-platform/concepts/console/) and run `rails db:migrate`.

 # Environment Variables